 Diwali is a five day festival in India.
-It begins with Govatsa Dwadashi, then Dhanteras, followed by Kali Chaudas or Naraka Chaturdashi, and then the night of Diwali itself.
+It begins with Govatsa Dwadashi on November 9th, then Dhanteras on November 10th, followed by Kali Chaudas or Naraka Chaturdashi on November 11th, and then the night of Diwali itself.
 Diwali or Deepavali / Deepawali is the Indian festival of lights.
 “Deepa” means light and “avali” means a continuous line.
 Diwali occurs just before the Indian New Year.
-Diwali 2020 will be celebrated on November 14th everywhere practically worldwide.
-The exceptions are New Zealand and Fiji, who will celebrate on the 15th.
-Since Vedic astrology or Jyotish is a lunar based system, it calculates holidays based on phases of the Moon.
+Diwali 2023 is celebrated according to the specific calculations in Vedic astrology or Jyotish, which is a lunar based system.
+It calculates holidays based on phases of the Moon.
+According to mypanchang.com, Diwali 2023 falls on November 12th.

-Indian new year 2020 is on November 15th for North and South America, Europe, the middle East, and Africa.
-India.
-Sri Lanka, Australia, and New Zealand will celebrate on the 16th.
-This is the Gujarati and Marwadi New Year.
-Other parts of India celebrate the new year at different times of the year, according to their own traditions.
+Indian new year 2023 coincides with Govardhan Puja in these areas.
+This is Gujarati New Year.
+Different parts of India celebrate the new year at different times of the year, according to their own traditions.

 Diwali celebrates Lord Rama’s return back home after a 14 year period of exile.
 He was living in the forest with his brother Lakshman, wife Sita, and faithful servant, Hanuman.
 The residents of Ayodhya (I-yo-the-yah) celebrated his homecoming by lighting rows and rows of lights, or diyas, and waving sparklers.
 Rama symbolizes the path of righteousness or dharma.
 His return is a metaphor for the victory of good over evil.
 He performed his duty, stayed true to his path, and triumphantly returned home.

 Indians celebrate Diwali by wearing colorful, new clothes and honoring the goddess Lakshmi (luck-shmee), the goddess of prosperity, fortune, and beauty.
 Their homes are brightly lit with clay diyas.
 Some also regard Diwali as the day on which Lakshmi and Vishnu were married.
 Homes are cleaned from top to bottom so that Lakshmi can grace the home with her presence.
 Pujas (ritual worship) to Lakshmi are traditionally performed on Diwali.
 People feast on a sumptuous variety of sweets made from ingredients such as brown sugar, jaggery, strands of saffron, along with ghee (clarified butter), as well as cardamom, powdered cinnamon, nuts, and rose water.
-For the auspicious times for Lakshmi puja in your area, visit mypanchang.com and look at the timing for your area.
+For the auspicious times for Lakshmi puja in your area, visit the DrikPanchang website and select your location on the map.

 Shri Vivekshatri Godbole of the Shri Krishna Yajurveda Pathashala in Maharshatra, India had this to say about Diwali: “The darkness of the demon is gone and there is light.
 Rama and Krishna are avatars or forms of Lord Vishnu.
 For Lakshmi puja, we worship Lakshmi and Kubera.
 Kubera is the treasurer of the Vedic gods and goddesses.
 One of Vishnu’s names is Kubera.
 Kubera is the step brother of Ravana.
 His kingdom was (Sri) Lanka.
 When Ravana became strong, he defeated Kubera.
 Afterwards, Kubera went North.”
 Similarly, in Vaastu Shatra, the Northern direction is associated with Kubera and prosperity.
 “Kubera is the deity who owns gold, diamonds, and precious things.
 People should clean their homes for Diwali.
 For Lakshmi puja, they can worship their money, jewelry, bank books, and credit cards.
 They can chant the Maha Lakshmi Stotram (Ashtakam) 15 times.
 There is also a small stotram for Vishnu called the Govinda Ashtakam.”